-Peru is now on the list of top destinations for expats.
+In recent years, Peru has been on the list of top destinations for expats.
 Mention Peru and most people think of the wonder of the world, Machu Picchu, and…llamas.

 “Food is cheap—and very tasty.
 Rents are affordable even for those on super-low budgets—$200 to $400 gets you a nice place in a great neighborhood.

-It should be an option for anyone considering a retirement in Latin America.”
+It should be an option for anyone considering retirement in Latin America.”